MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 # Microsoft 365 learning pathways
 Microsoft 365 learning pathways is a customizable, on-demand learning solution designed to increase usage and adoption of Microsoft 365 services in your organization.

+> [!IMPORTANT]
+> In response to current events, learning pathways is providing an April 2020 Content Update that focuses on playlists and resources to  enable remote work in your organization.
+We’ve added a new set of Work Remotely playlists, significantly updated the Microsoft Teams content, especially for Teams meetings, and added a new set of Office for the Web playlists.
+As part of the update, we've also provided a list of Remote Work resources for administrators.
+For the full list of updates, see [Learning pathways April 2020 Content Updates](contentupdates.md).

 ## On-demand, custom training from Microsoft

 Microsoft 365 learning pathways offers: